The Polymath: Summary

 Ahmed examines evidence suggesting that the developing of multiple talents and perspectives is helpful for success in a highly specialised field.
 He cites a study of Nobel Prize–winning scientists which found them 25 times more likely to sing, dance, or act than average scientists.
 Another study found that children scored higher in IQ tests after having drum lessons, and he uses such research to argue that diversity of domains can enhance a person's general intelligence.

 Ahmed cites many historical claims for the advantages of polymathy.
 Some of these are about general intellectual abilities that polymaths apply across multiple domains.
 For example, Aristotle wrote that full understanding of a topic requires, in addition to subject knowledge, a general critical thinking ability that can assess how that knowledge was arrived at.
-Another advantage of a polymathic mindset is in the application of multiple approaches to understanding a single issue.
+Another claimed advantage of a polymathic mindset is in the application of multiple approaches to understanding a single issue.
 Ahmed cites the biologist E. O. Wilson's view that reality is approached not by a single academic discipline but via a consilience between them.
-One argument for studying multiple approaches is that it leads to open-mindedness.
+One argument for studying multiple approaches is that it would lead to open-mindedness.
 Within any one perspective, a question may seem to have a straightforward, settled answer.
-Someone aware of different, contrasting answers will be more open-minded and aware of the limitations of their own knowledge.
+The argument presented is that someone aware of different, contrasting answers will be more open-minded and aware of the limitations of their own knowledge.
 The importance of recognising these limitations is a theme that Ahmed finds in many thinkers, including Confucius, ʿAlī ibn Abī Ṭālib, and Nicolas of Cusa.
 He calls it "the essential mark of the polymath."
-A further argument for multiple approaches is that a polymath does not see diverse approaches as diverse, because they see connections where other people see differences.
+A further argument offered for multiple approaches is that a polymath does not see diverse approaches as diverse, because they see connections where other people see differences.
 For example, Leonardo da Vinci advanced multiple fields by applying mathematical principles to each.

 Throughout the book there are short profiles of historical and living polymaths from many cultures and historical periods, including Aristotle, Nasir al-Din al-Tusi, Ban Zhao, Suleiman the Magnificent, and Florence Nightingale.
 One chapter is based on interviews with living polymaths.